CHAPTER 1- THE STRANGER

 Pushing through the crowd , making their way, some people rushed towards the train to receive their family or friends.
 Some of them scanned through the list of names attached beside the entrance to each compartment, while others simply jumped in, glancing at every corner to spot their near or dear ones .
 Several passengers started leaving the train.
 And then, from one compartment a green metal box with orange and yellow floral designs on it peeked out.
 Jhhannnn…the clinking sound of multi colored glass bangles accompanied it.
 They were worn on the skinny hand that held on to the box .
 Grasping the side of the gate with a firm grip, a beautiful dusky skinned girl leaned out to take a look at the station.
 Scratching her oily scalp from which dangled her hair braided into plaits, she looked around pretty confused.

 “Ki holo ?
 Taratari namun” , someone from behind yelled at her, asking her to get down.
 She nodded and stepped down from the train and moved aside quickly to make way for the man behind.
 The man frowned and looked at her with disappointment and hurried towards his destination.
-The girl stood clueless, in the middle of the platform, not knowing where to go.
+The girl stood clueless, in the middle of the platform, not knowing which direction to follow.

 A coolie asked her, “Didi, coolie chai? “* She looked at him with her large dreamy eyes, not sure about taking his help.
 She asked him blankly, ” ka taka neben ?”*